-In these standards, a social work academic staff member is a fully registered social worker with a current annual practising certificate (APC) who holds at least a masters level qualification.
+In these standards, a social work academic staff member is a fully registered social worker with a current annual practising certificate (APC) who holds a Masters level qualification; or a Social Work Bachelor degree and has demonstrable, relevant and suitable professional experience, in consideration of Section 100 and 101 of the Social Workers Registration Act (Appendix 1).
 The social work academic staff member will be employed by the tertiary education provider delivering the programme on a tenured or fixed term contract, for a minimum of 1 semester.
 A social work academic staff member may be employed in a range of academic positions including, but not limited to, programme leader, professional teaching fellow, or lecturer.
-Tutors, or tutorial assistants, however named, enrolled in a higher research degree, who have a minimum of 2 years of supervised social work practice in New Zealand, and who have no responsibility for developing or co-ordinating social work theory, skills or practice course, or responsibility for field education, are exempt from the social work academic requirement to hold a minimum of a master level qualification.
+Tutors, or tutorial assistants, however named, enrolled in a higher research degree, who have a minimum of 2 years of supervised social work theory, skills or practice course, or responsibility for field education, are exempt from the social work academic requirement to hold a minimum of a master level qualification.

-Provisionally registered overseas qualified social workers with a minimum of a master's level qualification may be appointed as a social work academic so long as the SWRB is notified that co-teaching arrangements ensure appropriately qualified staff teach New Zealand context and bi-cultural practice aspects of the curriculum and that an appropriate professional development plan is in place.
+Provisionally registered overseas qualified social workers with a minimum of a master's level qualification may be appointed as a social work academic so long as the SWRB is notified that co-Programme recognition standards Approved June 2021 teaching arrangements ensure appropriately qualified staff teach New Zealand context and bi-cultural practice aspects of the curriculum and that an appropriate professional development plan is in place.